jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - **Inexact schemas:** topical, task-oriented, audience-specific, metaphor-driver (e.g., information lifecycle)
 - **Hybrid schemas,** combining multiple methods (may be confusing)

 But, Wyllys adds, there are also three fundamental information **structures,** AKA data models or forms.
-In their review of database history (generations 1 through 3), Connolley and Berg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:
+In their review of database history (generations 1 through 3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:

 - **Record-based: ** Can’t express constraints on the data, but express structure well